The Christmas Narratives: Stories of Grace, Salvation, Peace, and Truth

 Also, as they read, allow them to stop and ask questions.
 And typically, they will have questions, possibly many questions.
-And children’s questions are just typically GOOD questions.
-Their questions, of course, help to draw everyone in the family more and more into the Christmas story.
+Children’s questions are just typically GOOD questions.
+They help to draw everyone in the family more and more into the Christmas story.

-One suggestion is this: In addition to reading the stories you can listen to them as well.
+In addition to reading the stories, you can listen to them as well.
 Listen on a Bible app, an audio Bible, a Bible CD, or Bible DVD.
 Many times during the Christmas and Advent season, just listen to Matthew 1 and 2, and then Luke 1 and 2.
 Doing this will bless your socks off!

 Also, if your grown children live away (or maybe you’re away from your younger children), perhaps you may want to record your voice reading the story on your smartphone and sending it to them.
 They may keep it for many years as a reminder of your love for them and God’s love for us.

 So, please, during this Christmas season, make it a high priority to read and meditate on and listen to the Christmas stories — many times.
 Take time to do this, even in the midst of a time that is busier than many other times of the year.